-Encrypted text fields:
+Encrypted Text Fields:

-- Can't be unique, have an external ID, or have default values. - Aren't available for mapping leads to other objects. - Are limited to 175 characters because of the encryption algorithm. - Aren't available for use in filters such as list views, reports, roll-up summary fields, and rule filters. - Can't be used to define report criteria, but they can be included in report results. - Aren't searchable, but they can be included in search results.
+- Can't be unique, have an external ID, or have default values. - Aren't available for mapping leads to other objects. - Are limited to 175 characters because of the encryption algorithm. - Aren't available for use in filters such as list views, reports, roll-up summary fields, and rule filters. - Can't be used to define report criteria, but they can be included in report results. - Aren't searchable, but they can be included in search results. - Aren't available for Connect Offline, Salesforce for Outlook, lead conversion, workflow rule criteria or formulas, formula fields, outbound messages, default values, and Web-to-Lead and Web-to-Case forms.